Handcrafted Masterpieces

 "Warli figures have no facial features because identity is considered less important than community"

-Warli Wall Art
+Warli Art Items

 Wood Inlay (Saharanpur)